tom-draper/pldashboard/README.md

 A Premier League statistics dashboard highlighting recent performance of each team.
 Includes interactive visualisations, carefully chosen metrics and score predictions for upcoming games.

-Built with Svelte, Flask, Plotly, Pandas MongoDB and the football-data.org API for the football data.
+Built with Svelte, TypeScript, Flask, Plotly, Pandas, MongoDB and the football-data.org API for the football data.

 Hosted at: https://pldashboard.com